Botanical Name: Brassica rapa subsp. narinosa

 Attributes: Good for Containers

 When to Sow Outside: RECOMMENDED.
-1 to 2 weeks after your average last frost date.
-Sow again in late summer and fall.
-In Mild Climates, sow in the fall or winter for cool season harvest.
+1 to 2 weeks after your average last frost date, when soil temperature is at least 60°F; ideally, 65°–75° F. Sow again in late summer and fall.
+In mild climates, sow in the fall or winter for cool-season harvest.

 When to Start Inside: Not recommended due to quick maturity.